vanpeta/envoy-challenge/readme.md

 ##### Gulp

 Gulp is next, this will automate tasks like compiling our SASS to CSS code so browser can interpret the stylesheets.

+Next is to create the Gulpfile.js file, we will add here the tasks to be automatize.